LaxarJS/shop-demo/docs/tutorials/05_shopping_cart_widget.md

 ### Navigating to the Order Confirmation

-Now that we can manage our shopping cart contents, we would like to be able to move on to another page for order confirmation.
+Now that we can manage our shopping cart contents, we would like to be able to navigate on to another page for order confirmation.

-In order to trigger navigation to a another page, your widget should allow to configure an _order_ feature with a _target_ string:
+To trigger navigation to a another page, your widget should allow to configure an _order_ feature with a _target_ string:

 ```json
 "order": {